mailchimp/content-style-guide/09-writing-legal-content.html.md

 layout: article
 ---

 MailChimp publishes many different kinds of legal content to protect ourselves and our millions of users around the world.
-Most of our legal content is written by the legal department with occasional help from the marketing team.
+Most of our legal content is written by the legal department with occasional help from the communications team.
 This section gives a general overview of the types of legal content we publish and how those documents are written.

 For information about laws that apply to non-legal content, see the [Copyright and trademark] section.